Catholic Activity: Personal Program for Lent

-- Ideally, the members of the family should participate in daily Mass.
+- Adding extra daily Masses throughout Lent would be ideal.
 If this is not possible, the readings from the Mass should be read and meditated upon daily.
 This could be done as a family, perhaps at the dinner meal.
 The Mass is the prayer of the Church, and the highest form of prayer.
 It also unites us with the whole Church in public prayer.

 - A strong emphasis should be made in frequent reception of the sacraments of the Eucharist and Penance.
 We should learn how to daily examine our consciences.

 - Another prayer of the Church is the Divine Office, or Liturgy of the Hours.
 Praying the Divine Office unites our prayers with the Liturgy of the universal Church.